Apollounknowndev/worldgen-docs/docs/docs/misc/vertical-anchors.md

 # Vertical Anchors

-Vertical anchors are used to provide the world height for some configured feature types and placement modifiers.
+Vertical anchors are used to provide the elevation for some configured feature types and placement modifiers.
 There's three vertical anchors: one absolute, and two relative.
 All of these take integer providers.

 ## `absolute`